 While you may not be able to alter the industry's high turnover rates, some change is within your power -- starting with taking steps to recruit, hire, and train people who are not only more likely to perform well, but also less likely to leave.

 How to Recruit Employees for Restaurants / Where Should I Be Looking for Good Staff?

 There is no question that if you hire the right person the first time around, you will reduce the turnover rate in your restaurant.

-When you interview applicants, take the time to get to know their skills and personalities.
+Managing a kitchen staff interview properly can also make a difference.
+When interviewing applicants, take the time not only to get to know their skills and personalities, but also to consider how they'll fit in with your restaurant culture.
 A shy worker may feel uncomfortable if your kitchen is boisterous and will be likely to leave.

 Once you have identified a good candidate, put their skills to the test with a practical exam or stage.
 Watch them work to gauge whether they are someone you really want to hire.

 Speaking of skill, you may be wondering what should you be looking for when hiring for your restaurant when retention is a top concern?
 We’ll address that in the next section.